otupman/lungo-angular-bridge/README.md

 #### Photomap examples - Phonegap awesomeness

 This example demonstrates accessing aspects of a mobile device to provide a native experience using mapping, geolocation and accessing the device's camera.

-# Development

-We're using grunt as our build system; all the tests depend on it's output, so this command:

-    grunt watch

-is your friend as it'll watch for file system changes and automatically rebuild the `dist/lungo-angular-bridge.min.js` file.
-If you hit bugs, there's a non-minified version in the `dist` directory as well.

 ## Tests